amitxv/PC-Tuning/docs/post-install.md

 - Optionally configure and clean up the interface further in ``Menu Settings -> More tools -> Customize toolbar`` then skim through ``about:preferences``.
 The [Arkenfox user.js](https://github.com/arkenfox/user.js) can also be imported, see the [wiki](https://github.com/arkenfox/user.js/wiki)

+- Ensure to configure file extensions and the default browser in Windows settings

 ## Disable Residual Scheduled Tasks

 Open PowerShell and enter the command below.
 Ignore any errors.